Mononucleosis, also called

 The most common symptoms of

-mono are a high fever, a severe sore throat, swollen glands and tonsils, and
+mono are a high fever, a severe sore throat, swollen lymph nodes (sometimes called swollen glands) and tonsils, and

 weakness and fatigue.
 Symptoms usually start 4 to 6 weeks after you are exposed